sachin-pikle/gvm-java-hello-world/README_Cloud_Shell.md

 Cloud Shell is a free-to-use browser-based terminal accessible from the Oracle Cloud Console.
 It provides access to a Linux shell with pre-authenticated OCI CLI and other pre-installed developer tools.
 You can use the shell to interact with OCI resources, follow labs and tutorials, and quickly run commands.

+GraalVM Enterprise Java Development Kit (JDK) and Native Image are preinstalled in Cloud Shell.

 ## Prerequisites

-Cloud Shell comes with GraalVM Enterprise Java Development Kit (JDK) and Native Image preinstalled.

 1. [Login to OCI Console and launch Cloud Shell](https://cloud.oracle.com/?bdcstate=maximized&cloudshell=true).

 2. List the installed JDKs: